 Jake Joraanstad is the co-founder and CEO of Bushel, an independently owned and operated software company headquartered in Fargo.
 Since launching in 2017, Bushel's software has powered 1,000+ grain facilities across the U.S. and Canada with real-time business information for their producers.
 In 2019 Bushel's parent company, Myriad Mobile, transitioned its custom software development business into Bushel, through a new Solutions by Bushel division.
 Jake is heavily involved in the region's entrepreneurial community.
 He is a co-founder of Emerging Prairie and enjoys helping with local startup events including Startup Weekend Fargo and 1 Million Cups Fargo.
 Jake earned a bachelor's degree in computer engineering from NDSU in 2012.

-Advanced Technology Manager - John Deere Electronic Solutions
+Advanced Engineering Manager - John Deere Intelligent Solutions Group

-Adrian Kallis is the Advanced Technology Manager at John Deere Electronic Solutions (JDES).
-As a supporting business within John Deere, JDES develops reliable and rugged electronic components and systems, that function under the most extreme conditions.
+Adrian Kallis is the Advanced Engineering Manager at John Deere Intelligent Solutions Group.
+As a supporting business within John Deere, the Intelligent Solutions Group develops reliable and rugged electronic components and systems, that function under the most extreme conditions.
 Adrian joined the company in 1990 and has held various positions including Software Design Engineer, Design Engineering Manager, Manager of Project Management and Manager of Business & Information Systems.
-Adrian has been in his current role as Manager of Advanced Technology since 2013.
+Adrian has been in his current role as Manager of Advanced Engineering since 2013.
 Adrian is the recipient of five patent awards, and was responsible for leading the development team designing the first John Deere electronic engine controllers.
 Adrian received his bachelor’s degree in electrical and electronics engineering from NDSU in 1988.

 David M. King